Kekilla0/Item-Macro/README.md

 Added context menu support allowing GM users to mass update item-macros on like named items throughout the game!
 (the context menu is on items in the game directory, will update all item-macros in the item-directory, actor items, and token items)

+Added Item Functionality
+Item.hasMacro() => returns boolean on if the item has a macro command Item.getMacro() => returns Macro instance, if the item has a macro command Item.setMacro(Macro) => overwrites and saves given Macro to the Item Item.executeMacro(...args) => executes Macro command, giving item, macro, speaker, actor, token, character, and event constants.
+Pass an event as the first argument.

 # Support